1. What are truffles?

 - Members may choose to take their proportion of profit share as fresh truffles!

-- Upcoming hunts will be communicated via our website and Facebook page – and again will be offered to members first and allocated on a first come basis.
+- Future Truffle hunts will be communicated via our website and Facebook page – and will be offered to members first and allocated on a first come basis.